GitLeeRepo/Cpp_ProgrammingNotes/Cpp_ProgrammingNotes.md

 One issue with C++, particularly with the integer types, is that their sizes are not standardized across compilers and platforms.
 If you need to write cross platform code you should seriously consider using the integer types defined in **\<cstdint>**, such as **int8_t, int16_t, int32_t, int64_t**

 From the output of the program in the following section.
 Shows the size in bytes of these data types and their min max limits as they are found on a 64 bit Linux system, in which char corresponds to int8_t, short to int16_t, int to int32_t, and long to int64_t.
 On a Windows system long corresponds to int32_t and you have to use long long for int64_t.
-This program output also shows the number of significant digits for float and double, again particular to a 64 bit linux system, although there tends to be less discrepency with floating point types than there are with integer types.
+This program output also shows the number of significant digits for float and double, again particular to a 64 bit linux system, although there tends to be less discrepancy with floating point types than there are with integer types.

 ```bash
        Size of bool: 1